 Corpus Christi College has a regular programme for welcoming senior academics from other universities as Visiting Fellows and temporary membership of this College.
 These Fellowships are non-stipendiary and ideally suited to faculty members on sabbatical leave from their permanent positions.
 Visiting Fellows may not register for degree courses.
 The College provides Visiting Fellows with meals at High Table, or at Leckhampton, the postgraduate campus of the College.

 Visiting Fellows become members of the University of Cambridge during their stay and enjoy many of the benefits of working in an international centre for research and cultural activities.
 As members of Corpus Christi College they join one of the constituent colleges of the University.
-Corpus was founded in 1352, and uniquely among Cambridge Colleges, Corpus established a post-graduate campus, Leckhampton, as an integral part of the College but on a separate site in 1962.
+The College was founded in 1352, and uniquely among Cambridge Colleges, Corpus established a post-graduate campus, Leckhampton, as an integral part of the College but on a separate site in 1962.

-The College is sometimes able to offer accommodation to Visiting Fellows, depending on availability.
+The College is occasionally able to offer accommodation to Visiting Fellows, depending on availability.
 Rent is payable, at reasonable rates.
 Most Visiting Fellows however find their own accommodation on the commercial market in Cambridge, often using the University Accommodation Service to help them find a suitable house or flat.